yarafe/Test/README.md

 ## Introduction

-The FortiSandbox basic deployment model is the fastest and easiest way to deploy a FortiSandbox VM on Azure.
+The FortiSandbox basic deployment model offers the quickest and simplest method for deploying a FortiSandbox VM on Azure.For additional details, please refer to the [link](https://docs.fortinet.com/document/fortisandbox-public-cloud/4.4.0/fortisandbox-vm-on-azure/626020/deploying-fortisandbox-vm-on-azure-basic).

 ## Design